Unlike social media, email isn’t a rented platform. Your email list belongs to you and lets you connect with consumers without any third parties.

 2. Opt-In Email: Run Facebook Lead Ads to Optimize Mobile Experience

 If you’re not making an effort to reach users via mobile, you’re missing out on a major opportunity.

-That’s because as of 2018, 52.2% of all worldwide online traffic was generated through mobile phones, up from 50.3% in the previous year, and 57% of all US online traffic now comes from smartphones and tablets.
+That’s because 59% of all worldwide online traffic was generated through mobile devices, up from 55% in the previous year (52% in the United States).